Early Career Coaching For Lawyers

 • Overcoming Setbacks

-• Diverse Experience - Over 40 years of diverse experience in law, business, academia, and coaching.
+Diverse Experience - decades of diverse experience in law, business, academia, and coaching.

-• A Proven Track Record - Successfully navigated the challenges of the first years of professional practice and beyond.
+A Proven Track Record - successfully navigated the challenges of the first years of legal practice and beyond.

-• An Empathetic Mentor - Paul understands the pressures new professionals face and provides immediate, practical and actionable advice.
+An Empathetic Mentor - Paul understands the pressures new legal professionals face and provides immediate, practical and actionable advice.

-• Been There Done There - In his over 15 years of academic experience, Paul also mentored many professionals.
+Been There Done There - in his over 15 years of academic experience, Paul has also mentored many law graduates.

 How Much Will It Cost?